-Long before Drones became the norm I was up in helicopters photographing the beautiful Central Coast region, the place I also call home.
+Long before drones became the norm, I was up in helicopters photographing the beautiful Central Coast region – the place I also call home.
 It was a challenge trying to get people to connect with where they live using a view they wouldn’t ordinarily see.
-At $1000 per hour, you had to get it right but as with everything sometimes that just didn’t happen.
+At $1000 per hour for a helicopter, you had to get it right but as with everything sometimes that just didn’t happen.
 I started to get smarter about planning the shoot and I also put a lot of thought into what I was shooting.

-Quite often in photography (and in life) if you are patient and prepare well shots make themselves available to you but if you rush or hesitate quite often the image lacks emotion and relevance.
+Quite often in photography (and in life) if you are patient and well prepared, shots make themselves available to you.
+But if you rush or hesitate quite often the image lacks emotion and relevance.